Tanveer255/EBS/BES/README.md

 Help us grow by give a star.

 # Supporter
-This project supported by: TANVEER [https://www.linkedin.com/in/muhammad-tanveer-5b0a111a0/](https://www.linkedin.com/in/muhammad-tanveer-5b0a111a0/).
-Feel free to visit their site and use 50% discount using discount code: **GITHUB50**
+This project supported by: TANVEER [https://www.linkedin.com/in/muhammad-tanveer-5b0a111a0/](https://www.linkedin.com/in/muhammad-tanveer-5b0a111a0/).  **GITHUB50**